Norah Hoult: Career

+Legacy

 Despite a 44 year publishing career, critics have described Hoult's work as "overlooked" and "neglected".
 Nicola Beauman is quoted as saying Hoult "is a very good example of a woman writer who falls completely out of fashion and is forgotten.
 She was an absolutely brilliant writer and well-known at the time in a way she isn't now".
 Beauman, editor at London's Persephone Books, has revisited Hoult's work since her death.
 In 2005 Persephone Books republished her novel There Were No Windows.

-The aim of Persephone books is to shed light on women writers who have been overlooked in the Irish literary canon.
+A plaque was unveiled to Hoult at her home, 25 Ashfield Park, Terenure, in September 2025.